piyushzambad/micro-mouse/README.md

 # micro-mouse
-C-code that traverses a micro-mouse (robot) to the centre of any maze in the shortest possible path.
+C-program that traverses a micro-mouse (robot) to the centre of any maze in the shortest possible path.
 Wikipedia definition of micro-mouse is - Micromouse is an event where small robot mice solve a 16x16 maze.

 In this project, we used modified flood-fill algorith to solve the maze.